tomlqc/about-quantum/source/about/story.rst

 So it would be senseless to try explaining again these physics in details, when experts already explained much better than I could.

-But what I was missing was an overview of Quantum 2.0 that was between simple introductory slide shows or 20 minute lecture series on one side, and graduate level courses on the other.
+But what I was missing, was an overview of Quantum 2.0 that was between, on one side, introductory slide shows or 20 minute lecture series, and graduate level courses on the other.

-Also there are some special topics that I wanted to deepen, that in my impression, were to quickly addressed in textbooks or published articles, or where I wanted to provide some illustration.
+Also there are some special topics that, in my opinion, are to shortly addressed in the textbooks and articles that I know, and for which I want to provide some illustration.

 .. rubric:: The goals for this blog?